favouriweala/wireframing/README.md

 Functionality represents interactive elements that define how users will engage with the interface.
 These include buttons, dropdowns, search bars, and other input fields.
 Example: A “Filter by Date” dropdown on the booking page allows users to narrow down search results efficiently, improving usability and user satisfaction.

+**Types of Wireframes**

+Wireframes come in different levels of detail, depending on the stage of the design process and the purpose they serve.
+The two main types are Low-Fidelity and High-Fidelity wireframes.

+1. Low-Fidelity Wireframes

+Low-fidelity wireframes are simple sketches or digital outlines that focus on the basic layout and structure of a page.
+They avoid detailed styling, colors, or images, using only simple shapes, boxes, and labels to represent content.
+When to Use:

+During the early stages of design to brainstorm ideas and map out page structure.

+When the goal is to quickly explore different layout options or get initial feedback.

+Example: A hand-drawn wireframe or a black-and-white digital sketch showing only placeholders for text and images, without specific styling.

+2. High-Fidelity Wireframes

+High-fidelity wireframes are more detailed and closer to the final product.
+They often include accurate spacing, real text, buttons, icons, and even color elements to demonstrate how the final interface will look and behave.
+When to Use:

+During the later stages of design, once the structure has been finalized.

+When presenting to stakeholders or developers to show near-final interactions and design flow.

+Example: A polished digital wireframe made using tools like Figma or Adobe XD that includes realistic buttons, input fields, and navigation menus.

+**Type of Wireframe Used Here**

+The wireframe used in this project is a Low-Fidelity Wireframe.
+It focuses on the basic layout, structure, and key interface elements of the booking management system without adding visual design details such as colors, fonts, or images.
+This approach helps to:

+Clearly define page hierarchy and flow before moving into high-fidelity design.

+Gather early feedback from stakeholders and teammates.

+Save time and resources by refining structure before detailed design begins.